What is the Coefficient of Variation?

 How this Formula Works

 In the second part, we have the average function, which calculates the average of the data points.
 The formula bar shows that the average value is 63.
-And that’s the number that will help you get the average standard deviation.
+That number will help you get the average standard deviation.

 In the end, when you divide 2.82842712474619 by 63, you get 0.04, which, when converted to percentage format, is 4%.